 In the instance of this case, there are at least two different sources of negligence at play: (1) the inexperience and youth of the instructor and the boat operator; and (2) the vessel’s lack of kill switch which could have prevented this tragic accident.
 The victim’s estate will be required to prove that the instructor was ill-suited or inexperienced to perform the job he was tasked to do and/or that the boat was defective or unreasonably dangerous for not equipping a kill switch on board.

 All personal injury cases in the State of Florida, including this case, require proving the same four elements: duty, breach, causation, and damages.
 Boating accidents are no exception to this formula.
 A boat operator has the responsibility or duty to use reasonable care to prevent injuries to others.
 If the driver of a boat fails to act in a way in which a reasonably safe or cautious boat driver would act, there exists a breach of their duty.
 The victim of the accident must prove that the breach of the duty caused the resulting injuries or death.

 Many boat operators in Florida are inexperienced, under the influence, speeding, inattentive, and otherwise careless in their operation of their vessels.
 These are just some examples of failing to act as a reasonably safe and sensible boat operator.
 Alongside negligence on the part of boat operators, defects in the boat and lack of regular maintenance can also be the cause of accidents and personal injuries.

 Please do not hesitate to submit an online FREE CASE REVIEW.
 We offer a free consultation for your personal injury case and there is no fee unless we recover for you.
-At Aigen Law Firm, an experienced lawyer is available 24 hours a day, seven days a week working relentlessly on behalf of victims who suffer from all types of accidents.
+At Aigen Injury Law, an experienced lawyer is available 24 hours a day, seven days a week working relentlessly on behalf of victims who suffer from all types of accidents.